How to Setup Microsoft Ads (Bing) Dynamic Remarketing on Shopify

 - Main Microsoft UET tag.
 This part contains the unique ID of your UET tag.

 - UET tag comment: the optional part of the code.
-You may not implement it on the site.
-But if you choose not to use it, don’t forget the closing tag </script> — any code doesn’t work without that.
+You don’t have to implement it on the site.
+But if you choose not to use it, don’t forget the closing tag </script> — the code won’t work without it.

 window.uetq = window.uetq || [];